 The first thing out of the 5 best things to do in Dubai with kids is to visit Aquaventure Waterpark.
 If you are staying at Atlantis The Palm, you will get a complimentary visit but if you decide to stay elsewhere, get a ticket online and experience all Aquaventure Waterpark has to offer.

-There is Zoomerango – A less intense family ride which sits 6 people in a raft.
+There is Zoomerango – A less intense family ride that sits 6 people in a raft.
 It also has various mega drops and vertical zooms.
 It’s the gentle highlight of the park.

 There’s also Shark Attack, a calm ride through dark tunnels and then suddenly, you make it into a huge tank filled with Sharks.